lacanoid/pgddl/README.md

 - No shell commands with hairy options required (for running pg_dump), just use SELECT

 It is currently rather incomplete, but still useful.
-It provides support for most basic objects.
+It provides support for the basic user-level objects.
 Tested on PostgreSQL 9.4.
+Might work with earlier versions.

 Plans on how to make this support newer fetures AND older servers are being considered.